raas-dev/configent/README.md

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/1.15.0/install.sh | sh

-If git is not present, it is installed first by the Linux distro's package manager or by Xcode cmdline tools on macOS.
+If git is not present on the machine, it is installed first by the Linux distro's package manager or by Xcode cmdline tools on macOS.

 Then the respective tag from this git repo is cloned as `$HOME/configent`, or main branch is pulled on top of it if the git working copy already exists.

-### GUI apps
+### Customization

+Nothing is prompted by `installer.sh`, it's non-interactive and thus suitable for cloud-init: Fork the repo, comment out the tech stacks in `install_apps` you don't need, and change the URL your public fork.
-Homebrew Cask or Snaps are not installed by default, as a server/VM is assumed.

-Re-run `./bootstrap` in the repo (after `install.sh` finishes) to install them.
+GUI apps are not installed by `install.sh`, as a server or VM is assumed; re-run `./bootstrap` in the repo (after `install.sh` finishes) to install them.

+Change GUI apps to your liking in `bin/install_apps_snap` (Snap on Linux distros) and `bin/install_apps_cask` (Homebrew Cask on macOS).

 ## 🔋's included